fferflo/einx/docs/source/comparison/namedtensor.rst

         weights = einx.dot("[channel], key [channel] -> key", query, key)
         # This also tells us immediately which axes are available in weights:
         weights = einx.softmax("[key]", weights)
-        # And this tells us that the operation returns a scalar as output
+        # This tells us that the operation returns a scalar as output
         return einx.dot("[key], [key] ->", weights, value)

 **Con: Undefined axis ordering.** Hiding vectorized dimensions also removes the ability to explicitly specify the order of axes, which may among others impact performance.
 For example: